Architecture in Porto: 5 Contemporary Buildings You Should See

 Designed by Luís Pedro Silva and voted Building of the Year in 2017 by ArchDaily, I don’t think it’s a stretch to say there’s not a cruise terminal in the world that looks as magnificent as this one.

-From afar, it looks like an unfolding spiral, and it’s only upon closer inspection that you realise the façade is covered with over a million hexagonal azulejos (tiles) made to order by Vista Alegre to create its illuminating exterior.
+From afar, it looks like an unfolding spiral.
+Upon closer inspection, you will make out that the façade is covered with over a million hexagonal azulejos.

 Address: Porto de Leixões, Marosinhos